Developers-Institute/WDD01-Day-In-The-Life/README.md

 For this challenge section, you will need to use the starter website that's been set up in the `/Chatbot` folder.

-Your code will need to go in the `Chatbot/static/js/chatbot.js` file.

 ### Beginner students

 Your chatbot has been loaded with some of our logic to handle the reply logic, so you can focus on styling the chatbot 🤖

+The CSS styles can be edited in `Chatbot/static/css/style.css`, saved & the page styles will re-load.

+1. Close the first live server (click  `Port: 5501`) at bottom-right corner of VSCode.
+2. Open Chatbot HTML file: Right-click on `Chatbot/index.html` and select `Open with Live Server`:
+2. Open `style.css`, not the one from challenge A but the one under Chatbot folder.
+3. Style the body background color in the existing `body` rule-set by inserting `background: #ffffff` but instead of white (`#ffffff`) pick a color from https://coolors.co/
+4. Change the colour of the text for the chat messages.
+They have `class="chat-item"` in the HTML, so will be styled with a rule-set like `.chat-item { color: #000000 }` but instead of black (#000000) pick another colour.
+Note you have to use `color` not `colour`.
+5. Try replace the robot image with another image you find online.

-### Intermediate students
+### Intermediate/Advanced students

 In Part B you'll be writing some logic for a chatbot 🤖 to reply to user input.
 You may skip or leave the  styling until last and focus on the chatbot reply logic.

+Your code will need to go in the `Chatbot/static/js/chatbot.js` file.

+1. Close the first live server (click  Port: 5501) at bottom-right corner of VSCode.
+2. Open Chatbot HTML file: Right-click on `Chatbot/index.html` and select `Open with Live Server`:
-1. In `chatbot.js` there are functions already written to handle the form submit and render the chat to the page.
+3. In `chatbot.js` there are functions already written to handle the form submit and render the chat to the page.
 You need to write the code to attach the form submit handler to the form element.
     * Add the code for this at the bottom of the page.
     * Check the form `id` in the `index.html` file.
 There should be only one form in the document.
     * First you'll need to get a reference to the form element, then use the `.addEventListener` method to set the 'submit' event.